 - Creature Design: Non-human characters (animals, beasts, etc.)

 The sketches they make are usually the basis for concepts or pitches in animation, advertising, VFX, comic books, graphic novels, and video games.
 If you like world-building in general, consider working as a concept artist.

 If you’re into visual storytelling, a career as a digital animator may be something you’d enjoy.
 They usually produce animation in 2D, stop-frame, 3D models, or computer-generated images.

-Although skills and responsibilities rely heavily on artistry, there has been a rising demand for animators who are knowledgeable with technical and computer-related aspects.
+Although skills and responsibilities rely heavily on artistry, there has been a rising demand for animators who are knowledgeable in technical and computer-related aspects.
 This is especially needed if you want to work on projects, such as the ones produced by Pixar and DreamWorks.

 4. Game Developer

 For people who love playing games and have always wanted to create one themselves, pursuing a career in game development can be a dream come true.
-You can specialize in creating games on various platforms, such as personal computers, consoles, mobile phones, among others.
+You can specialize in creating games on various platforms, such as personal computers, consoles, and mobile phones, among others.